YoushanZhang/Dog-Cardiomegaly_VHS/README.md

 If you have any questions, please email to youshan.zhang@yu.edu
 ### Reference

-If you find it is helpful, please cite it as:
+If you find it helpful, please cite it as:

 `
 Li, Jialu, and Youshan Zhang.
 "Regressive vision transformer for dog cardiomegaly assessment."
 Scientific Reports 14, no. 1 (2024): 1539.